deqyra/tccppwiki/src/resources/dev-envs/visual-studio-code-mingw.md

 What about the last line in the program?
 Wasn't it supposed to print something?
 Yes, and it did.
 However, the output generated by programs during debug sessions goes to a dedicated tab called the `Debug Console`.
 It should be visible by default right next your terminal tab, but if not you can bring it up by selecting `View`→`Debug Console` in the top bar.
-Open up the debug console, and hopefully this is what you should see:
+Open up the debug console, and hopefully this is what you should see:<br/>
 ![The debug console in VS Code](/assets/vs-code-setup/vscode-debug-console.png)

 The console output is there, and we also get the confirmation that our program exited normally after resuming (this is